bwtlt/wakavanture_thegame/README.md

 <h1 align="center">WAKAVANTURE THE GAME</h1>

 <h2>How to play?</h2>
-<p>Use arrow keys to move.
+<p>Use arrow keys to drive the van.
 Avoid the police and don't drive on banana peels.
 Watch your fuel.</p>